bibekanandadatta/JH-MechE-Dissertation-Proposal-Template/README.md

 - Add your math macros and settings in the `Math Settings and Macros` section.
 There's a section for non-math LaTeX macros as well.
 Some examples of both types of macros are added there.

+- You can use `\linenumbers` command from `lineno` package anywhere inside the main text document when you would like to have line numbers on the left margin.
+It might be useful during the drafting stage.

 - If you find all the packages and their settings and macros to be overwhelming and distracting during the editing process, you can cut and paste all these contents to a separate `settings.tex` file (name it as you like) in the project directory.
 Then you can use the command `input{settings.tex}` to make your main file appear cleaner and less distracting. `\input{}` command literally pastes content from the source file.
 See [managing large project on Overleaf](https://www.overleaf.com/learn/latex/Management_in_a_large_project).

 - Finally, you may consider using `microtype` package to have a better typography of your document.
 Check details on using [`microtype` package for writing thesis here](https://www.khirevich.com/latex/microtype/).

 - For the response document, the questions or suggestions from the committee members are written in a different color than the actual response to distinguish. `xcolor` package with `dvipsnames` option was used for this.
 You can change the color to your preference.

-- For each committee member, a specific section is dedicated in the response document and the questions are posed as an enumerated list.
+Additionally, for each committee member, a specific section is dedicated in the response document, and the questions are posed as an enumerated list.

 - Keep writing ... and good luck :tada:!